Azure/static-web-apps-cli/readme.md

 ## Configuration

-SWA EMU binds to these default hosts:
+Static Web Apps CLI binds to these default hosts:

 - `http://localhost:4242`: for _emulated_ authentication.
 - `http://localhost:7071`: for the API (baked by the Azure Function App)